dotnet/docs/docs/machine-learning/how-to-guides/train-regression-model-ml-net.md

 ---
-title: Train a regression model to predict a value using ML.NET
+title: Train a regression model to predict a value
 description: Discover how to train a machine learning regression model to predict a value using ML.NET ms.date: 03/05/2019 ms.custom: mvc,how-to